-At the Commission's Monday, December 18, 2017, meeting, Staff requests that the Commission formally repeal its Ethics Commission Regulations for Handling Violations of the Sunshine Ordinance (Jan.
+At the Commission's Friday, January 19, 2018, meeting, Staff requests that the Commission formally repeal its Ethics Commission Regulations for Handling Violations of the Sunshine Ordinance (Jan.
 25, 2013).
-See Exhibit C. Staff has incorporated the relevant procedures from those regulations into its proposed new Enforcement Regulations, so separate regulations are no longer needed.
+See Exhibit C. Staff has incorporated the relevant procedures from those regulations into its proposed new, consolidated Enforcement Regulations, so separate regulations are no longer needed.
 Staff then requests that the Commission formally adopt the comprehensive revision to the Ethics Commission's Enforcement Regulations in totality, as set forth in the attached Exhibit A.